NemanjaXXX/13E082NAD-Numerical-Analysis-and-Discrete-Mathematics-Project-Universal-and-Special-Turing-Machines-/README.md

 # 13E082NAD-Numerical-Analysis-and-Discrete-Mathematics-Project-Universal-and-Special-Turing-Machines-
-Computer realization of a Turing machine
+Computer realization of a Turing machine.